Recognising the Signs of Scoliosis

 Symptoms and Diagnosis

 It’s almost impossible to determine an exact cause for scoliosis, but many medical professionals believe that genetic issues come into play.
 It could also be that disease or trauma played a role in skeletal development, leading to abnormal structural twisting.
-Diseases like osteoporosis, arthritis and degenerative discs have also been linked to the development of scoliosis in older people.
+Diseases like osteoporosis and arthritis have also been linked to the development of scoliosis in older people.
 The most important thing to keep in mind is that scoliosis is often treatable, and in some cases, if caught early it may even be possible to reverse.

-Early diagnosis of scoliosis is important, as this will allow for the most successful treatment outcomes.
-Diagnosis is done with the use of X-Rays and close physical examination.
+Early diagnosis of more severe scoliosis may be important, as this will allow appropriate monitoring and treatment of the condition.
+It’s important to note that when we talk about severity, we mean the extent of spinal curvature, not the amount of pain.
+The amount of spinal curvature is measured using x-rays and a close physical examination.
 It is recommended that children between the ages of 11-14 undergo a thorough spine screening to identify any issues early.
-For those with adult onset scoliosis, please schedule an appointment with us at your earliest convenience.
-During examination we will look at:
+For adults with scoliosis who experience pain, we recommend scheduling an appointment with us at your earliest convenience.

 Treatment of Scoliosis at Brunswick Heads Physio